TheLegendofPiratesOnline/documentation/login.md

 ### Invalid username/password
 ```
 status = 1
-message = The username or password is incorrect.
+message = Incorrect username and/or password.
 ```
 ```
-{"status": "1", "message": "The username or password is incorrect."}
+{"status": "1", "message": "Incorrect username and/or password."}
 ```
 ### Account Banned
 ```
 status = 4
-message = Your account is banned.
-Please try to login from website for more info.
+message = This account is currently banned.
+Please log into our website for more information.
 ```
 ```
-{"status": "4", "message": "Your account is banned.
-Please try to login from website for more info."}
+{"status": "4", "message": "This account is currently banned.
+Please log into our website for more information."}
 ```

 ### Server Closed
 ```
 status = 5
-message = The server is currently closed.
+message = The Legend of Pirates Online is currently closed for an update.
+We'll be back up soon!
 ```
 ```
-{"status": "5", "message": "The server is currently closed."}
+{"status": "5", "message": "The Legend of Pirates Online is currently closed for an update.
+We'll be back up soon!"}
 ```
 ### Email Unverified
 ```
 status = 8
-message = This account has not been verified yet.
+message = This account hasn't been verified yet.
 Please check your email.
 ```
 ```
-{"status": "8", "message": "This account has not been verified yet.
+{"status": "8", "message": "This account hasn't been verified yet.
 Please check your email."}
 ```

 ## Successful responses